santoshreddymca/employeecrud/README.md

 # employeecrud

+I have created the simgle pom.xml and created like a single project with below requirement :

-We have completed the following requirements:
+I have completed the following requirements:
 - `employee.json` has only `name`, and `id` elements.
 Please add `date of birth` and `address` elements to the `Employee` resource.
 Address will have `line1`, optional `line2`, `city`, `state`, `country` and `zip_code` elements.
 - Add one more operation in `EmpoyeeResource` to create an employee.
 So `EmpoyeeResource` will have two operations, one to create, and another to retrieve the employee resource.
 - Implement create, and retrieve operations in `EmployeeResourceImpl.java`.